adjust/android_sdk/README.md

 config.setEventBufferingEnabled(true);
 ```

-### 13. Set listener for delegate notifications
+### 13. Set listener for attribution changed

 You can register a listener callback to be notified of tracker attribution
 changes.
 Due to the different sources considered for attribution, this
 information can not by provided synchronously.
-Follow these steps to implement
+The simplest way is to create a single anonymous
-the optional delegate protocol in your app delegate:
+listener:

 Please make sure to consider our [applicable attribution data policies.][attribution-data]